fsquillace/junest/README.md

     $ export PATH=~/juju/bin:$PATH

-JuJu can only works on GNU/Linux OS with kernel version greater or equal 2.6.32 on 64 bit architecture (32 bit and arm will be available soon).
+JuJu can only works on GNU/Linux OS with kernel version greater or equal 2.6.32 on 64 bit 32 bit and ARMv6 architectures.

 Advanced usage
 --------------